FAForever/wiki-pages/faf-version-guidelines.md

   - **Resources**
   - **AI marker**

-> **Note:** Changes to scripted maps like adaptive maps, require an understanding of all scripted dependencies e.g. army related mex spawning in `_options.lua`.
+> **Note:** Changes to scripted maps like adaptive maps, require an understanding of all scripted dependencies e.g. army related mex spawning in `_tables.lua` and adaptive `_options.lua`.

 #### NEUTRAL_CIVILIAN {#sec-2-2-3-1}